Olivia Van der Jagt: Club career

-OL Reign
+Seattle Reign

-OL Reign selected Van der Jagt with the 33rd-overall pick in the third round of the 2022 NWSL Draft, and signed her to a one-year contract on March 18, 2022.
+The OL Reign (later Seattle Reign FC) selected Van der Jagt with the 33rd-overall pick in the third round of the 2022 NWSL Draft, and signed her to a one-year contract on March 18, 2022.
 She debuted for OL Reign on April 14, 2022, during the 2022 NWSL Challenge Cup against San Diego Wave FC and scored her first professional goal in stoppage time against Angel City FC three days later, a game-winning goal that secured OL Reign's semifinals berth in the tournament.

 Spokane Zephyr (loan)

 On July 9, 2025, the Reign loaned Van der Jagt to Spokane Zephyr FC of the USL Super League through the end of 2025.
 Van der Jagt made her Zephyr debut on August 23, coming on as a second-half substitute for Mollie Rouse in Spokane's season-opening loss to Dallas Trinity FC.
 She made three more appearances (two starts) for Spokane before being recalled to Seattle on October 9, 2025.
+Exactly two months later, she departed from the Reign on a mutual contract termination.